atharva-khewle/OrionView/README.md

 # OrionView

-*This project marks my first step into MERN development.*
+*This project marks my first step into MERN development.It's a dynamic website designed for browsing a vast collection of movies and series.*

 ## Overview